This Hearty, Old Fashioned Vegetable Beef Soup has an incredibly rich broth and is loaded with fall apart chunks of beef and all the right veggies!

 Vegetables: This recipe is super versatile when it comes to veggies.
 You can change or adapt the veggies listed to anything you like or prefer.
 Go ahead, make that Vegetable Beef Soup With Cabbage, or that Vegetable Beef Barley Soup.
 Whatever you want!
 I’ve listed my preferences in this soup, but you can experiment and design your own.
 Some people like peas or corn in their soup.
 Some folks like green beans, some don’t.
 Some people want extra potatoes, while some are going low carb and skipping the potatoes altogether.

-Better than Bouillion: “Better than Bouillion – Beef Flavor” is an awesome product.
+Better than Bouillon: “Better than Bouillon – Beef Flavor” is an awesome product.
 I love it and use it often in my cooking.
 It does so much work to add a ton of rich, meaty flavor to broth without adding a whole bunch of extra salt.
 I typically use the regular version of this product, not the low sodium version.

 Even Cook’s Illustrated recommends this product.
-They taste-tested the top ten selling national supermarket plan beef broths, and “Better than Bouillion” was their number one choice!
+They taste-tested the top ten selling national supermarket plan beef broths, and “Better than Bouillon” was their number one choice!
 That’s one heck of a recommendation!

-Variation: I know a few people who really love a good beef noodle soup recipe.
-This regular vegetable beef recipe is a good base for a noodle recipe.
+Variation: If you’re craving noodles, go ahead and add them!
 Just add as many dried egg noodles as you’d like (I typically use about 1–1 1/2 cups) to the soup pot with the rest of the soup ingredients.
-If the soup gets too thick, thin it with extra beef broth or water.
+The soup will likely need more liquid so thin as needed with extra beef broth or water.
+If you’re looking for a more simple beef and noodle meal try my Beef Noodle Soup, or my Beef And Noodles instead!

-Slow Cooker Vegetable Beef Soup: To adapt this recipe for your slow cooker, start by:
+To make Slow Cooker Vegetable Beef Soup adapt this recipe for your slow cooker, start by:

 - Brown the mushrooms in a skillet until they’re soft.
 Use a slotted spoon and transfer them right over to the slow cooker.